Latest Apprenticeship News

 - Second, the new and more rigorous apprenticeship standards, introduced at the same time as the levy, are significantly more expensive than expected.

-SMEs are more likely to take on young apprentices and provide entry level training opportunities.
+Apprenticeship news has shown that SMEs are more likely to take on young apprentices and provide entry level training opportunities.
 However, a larger proportion of funding than planned is being spent by large employers on higher level apprenticeships for older workers and for existing staff.
 This learning has value, but it should not come at the expense of opportunities for young people or training at small firms.

 Learning and Work Institute has called for urgent action to prevent the imminent over-spend and ensure funding is available for SMEs and young people.
 This includes: